open-way-learning/owl-handbook/README.md

 - `Strategy-Innovation/` – continuous improvement, learning org frameworks
 - `Templates-Resources/` – forms, checklists, and reusable tools

-## 📬 Questions?
+##  Questions?

 Reach out to the OWL Leadership Team or email admin@openwaylearning.org if you have questions, suggestions, or ideas.

-Together, we're building something different—and better.
+Together, we're building something different...and better.